Cassowary

-Three species are extant: The most common, the southern cassowary, is the third-tallest and second-heaviest living bird, smaller only than the ostrich and emu.
-The other two species are represented by the northern cassowary and the dwarf cassowary; the northern cassowary is the most recently discovered and the most threatened.
-A fourth but extinct species is represented by the pygmy cassowary.
+Three cassowary species are extant.
+The most common, the southern cassowary, is the third-tallest and second-heaviest living bird, smaller only than the ostrich and emu.
+The other two species are the northern cassowary and the dwarf cassowary; the northern cassowary is the most recently discovered and the most threatened.
+A fourth, extinct, species is the pygmy cassowary.

-Cassowaries feed mainly on fruit, although all species are truly omnivorous and take a range of other plant foods, including shoots and grass seeds, in addition to fungi, invertebrates, and small vertebrates.
-Cassowaries are very wary of humans, but if provoked, they are capable of inflicting serious, even fatal, injuries to both dogs and people.
-The cassowary has often been labeled "the world's most dangerous bird".
+Cassowaries are very wary of humans, but if provoked, they are capable of inflicting serious, even fatal, injuries.
+They are known to attack both dogs and people.
+The cassowary has often been labelled "the world's most dangerous bird", although in terms of recorded statistics, it pales in comparison to the common ostrich, which kills two to three humans per year in South Africa.

 Taxonomy, systematics, and evolution

 The genus Casuarius was erected by French scientist Mathurin Jacques Brisson in his Ornithologie published in 1760.
 The type species is the southern cassowary (Casuarius casuarius).
 The Swedish naturalist Carl Linnaeus had introduced the genus Casuarius in the sixth edition of his Systema Naturae published in 1748, but Linnaeus dropped the genus in the important tenth edition of 1758 and put the southern cassowary together with the common ostrich and the greater rhea in the genus Struthio.
 As the publication date of Linnaeus's sixth edition was before the 1758 starting point of the International Commission on Zoological Nomenclature, Brisson, and not Linnaeus, is considered the authority for the genus.